0x0FB0/pulsar/README.md

 > *Prerequisites will be verified during installation process.*

 > :warning: For Windows 10 Home users:
-Due to the fact that docker desktop cannot be installed on Windows 10 Home.
-Please install Hyper-V manually, instructions [here](https://gist.github.com/talon/4191def376c9fecae78815454bfe661c)
+Due to the fact that docker desktop cannot be installed on Windows 10 Home, please install Hyper-V manually, instructions can be found [here](https://gist.github.com/talon/4191def376c9fecae78815454bfe661c)

 #### Installation